idramm25/tremor/README.md

 # The tremor project
-Tremorograph based on Arduino board + ADXL345 accelerometer module
+Tremorograph based on Arduino board + ADXL345 accelerometer module.
+Modifiead library included to "device" folder

 # Some screenshots: